mmkke/GMRI/README.md

 R-squared: 0.5824270969636274
 ```

-These reults are the same as the mutlivariate regression, suggesting that that is not a high enough degree of colinearity for LASSO to penalize any feature enough to reduce the coeficient to zero.
+These results are the same as the multivariate regression, suggesting that that is not a high enough degree of co-linearity for LASSO to penalize any feature enough to reduce the coefficient to zero.

 <img src="figs/lasso_coef.png" width=800>